ololiuhqui/magnolia-free-hugo-theme/content/en/_index.md

 - Change the images of the website from the `content/<language>/pages/<page>/<image>` folders (pages and posts use [Page bundles](https://gohugo.io/content-management/page-bundles/)).

+- Add your own favicon, background and default meta-image (the image used in SEO) in `assets/img`.
+These files can be of any extension but must have the same name of the ones currently in the example site assets directory.

-### How to manage posts ✏️
+## How to manage posts ✏️

+### Enable/Disable Blog

+_Wait, you told me this theme was noob friendly, I don't wanna deal with all the blog stuff!_ <br/>
+_I need a simple landing page and all this blog feature is something I don't care about!_

+**If you don't need posts you can disable the blog part of the theme entirely from within the config files and just use Magnolia as a simple landing site**

+- To disable _tags only_ rendering and indexing for the entire site -> `config.toml` uncomment `#disableKinds = ['taxonomy', 'term']`.
+- To disable _post and tags_ rendering and indexing for the entire site -> `config.toml` uncomment `#disableKinds = ['taxonomy', 'term']` and `#ignoreFiles= ['posts/*']`.

+### Content organization

-The `/content` folder contains different types of content, the content folder structure mimicts the site structure.
+The `/content` folder contains different types of content, the content organization mimicts the site structure.

 ```
 content